zchsh/js-utils-test/README.md

 ---

 <sup id="f1">[1](#a1)</sup> Note: it seems the definitions of [widows and orphans](https://en.wikipedia.org/wiki/Widows_and_orphans) are, for some reason, relatively ill-defined and not really agreed upon, even within the design community.
-This is likely somewhat attributable to differences whether people see layouts as sets of "strings" or sets of "lines of text".
+This is likely somewhat attributable to differences in whether people see layouts as sets of "strings" or sets of "lines of text".

 Personally I think of layouts as sets of "strings" - each string renders a headline, a paragraph, a label, and so on.
 I find the mnemonic `An orphan is alone from the beginning; a widow is alone at the end` to be helpful.
 With these interpretations, a `widow` is a short word group that is `alone at the end` of a string<sup id="a2">[2](#f2)</sup>.
 The functions in question here replace spaces with `&nbsp;` near the `end` of a string.
 So, it felt intuitive to use the term `window`.

 <sup id="f2">[2](#a2)</sup> Admittedly, this entire rational can be flipped on its head by looking at a layout as a "set of lines".
 With this perspective, we're actually dealing with short word groups that are "alone at the beginning" of a line, so one might argue they should therefore be called "orphans"...
-But 🤷‍ ... naming things is hard!
+But 🤷‍♂️... naming things is hard!